DataDog/dd-trace-py/docs/contributing-testing.rst

     $ pip install riot==0.17.4
     $ pip install hatch==1.7.0

-Our test environments are managed with riot.
-However, we are migrating to hatch.
+Some of our test environments are managed with Riot, others with Hatch.

 For riot environments, you can run: